MicrosoftDocs/win32/desktop-src/SecAuthZ/processes-in-the-client-security-context.md

 ---
-Description: 'A server application can call the CreateProcessAsUser function to create a new process that runs in a client's security context.' ms.assetid: 'bd416109-fe76-4d55-bc63-3ebbcf32b92a'
+Description: A server application can call the CreateProcessAsUser function to create a new process that runs in a clients security context. ms.assetid: bd416109-fe76-4d55-bc63-3ebbcf32b92a
-title: Processes in the Client Security Context
+title: Processes in the Client Security Context ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Processes in the Client Security Context